Navigation

 However, we constantly meet new clients whose files are facing delays and problems, or have been refused.
 Often they tried to do their own applications to save money.
 They may have relied on advice and experiences gained from friends or family.

-The Immigration and Citizenship rules of Canada are constantly evolving and, unfortunately, becoming more complicated.
 Likely, if you were about to undergo a major medical procedure, you wouldn’t try to operate on yourself or ask your uncle how to do it.
 So why act as your own “surgeon” and take chances with your future in Canada?
 Leave your case in the hands of a legal professional.
 Fogarty Law Firm stands ready to assist you.

 Who can represent you?